cspray/SpraySole/README.md

 SpraySole is a PHP library to help create console applications powered by PHP.
 The API is intended to allow the easy creation of console applications that can be object oriented and cleanly separated.

+**This library is still heavily under construction.
+It is recommended that you do not use this library yet!**

 ## Project Goals

 - Support the easy creation of console apps powered by PHP following the common use case of: `[options] command [arguments]`